-- 1. Select "ON" or "OFF" by using the assist mode switches (up & down). - 2.
-When you press the function select switch at the desired item display, the setting will be kept and the main riding display will be shown.
+- 1. See "Settings" to select "Brightness", and press the select button. - 2.
+Press the assist mode switches (up) or (down). - 3.
+When you press the select button, the setting will then be kept and the display will return to the main riding display.